collective/collective.contentalerts/README.rst

 ========================
 collective.contentalerts
 ========================
-Tell me what your product does
+Get alerts whenever a (custom list of) word is found on a content object, be that object any content type (Dexterity or Archetypes).

+Can be used to:

+- moderate: used as a blacklist.
+- highlight: used as a whitelist.

 Features
 --------
-- Can be bullet points
+- manage a list of words that will be used to search (blacklist/whitelist)
+- integration with  `plone.app.contentrules`_
+- standalone utility
+- provide different word lists if you need them

 Examples
 --------
 This add-on can be seen in action at the following sites:

-- Is there a page on the internet where everybody can see the features?
+- *Still not*

 Documentation
 -------------
-Full documentation for end users can be found in the "docs" folder, and is also available online at http://docs.plone.org/foo/bar
+Full documentation for end users can be found in the "docs" folder.

 Translations
 ------------
-This product has been translated into
+This product has been translated into:

-- Klingon (thanks, K'Plai)
+- *Still not*

 Installation
 ------------